Skip to content

 The forecast for the weekend

-It’s probably not on the wish lists of the golfers participating in the PGA Championship at the Aronimink Golf Club, but brisk winds are forecast to persist through Friday afternoon, with gusts up to 25 mph.
-Temperatures will be mostly in the 60s, several degrees below normal.
+Those brisk winds Friday probably weren’t on the wish lists of the golfers participating in the PGA Championship at the Aronimink Golf Club, but they shouldn’t be around the next two days, and highs are forecast to be in the 80s — 15 to 20 degrees higher than they were Friday.

 Some showers will progress through Pennsylvania Saturday, “but it looks like they’re going to die off before they get to Philadelphia,” Chenard said.

-On Sunday, “some isolated” thunderstorms may prowl the region, said Paul Fitzsimmons, meteorologist at the National Weather Service Office in Mount Holly.
-However “the chances are very low” for any given location, including Aronimink or the Schuylkill River in Philly, where the regatta will take place.
+On Sunday, “isolated” thunderstorms may prowl the region, said Paul Fitzsimmons, meteorologist at the National Weather Service Office in Mount Holly.
+However, “the chances are very low” for any given location, including Aronimink or the Schuylkill in Philly, where the regatta will take place.

 The coming heat